Jenny is a journalist with expertise in digital content strategy and an interest in emerging web technologies.

 Jenny is also the editor and founder of Witch Tech, a blog aimed at the online community of female techies and gamers.
 This blog was shortlisted for a Cosmopolitan Blog Award in 2010 and 2011.

-In her spare time, Jenny is a singer-songwriter, keen crafter (particularly knitting) and beginner gardener.
+In her spare time, Jenny enjoys creative writing and is a singer-songwriter, playing piano, guitar and singing.